anniedsheen/Teko_eCommerce_Analysis/README.md

 # Recommendations

-Based on the insights and findings above, we would recommend teams to consider the following:
+Based on the insights and findings above, I would recommend teams to consider the following:

 * **Focus marketing spend and inventory investment on our top three core products, the Gaming Monitor, Apple Airpods, and MacBook Air**.
 These products have proven to be reliable market drivers during both growth and decline periods.

-* **Evaluate Loyalty Program ROI and conduct customer interviews to evaluate what value, if any, we can offer to customers through this program**.
-Loyalty customers are generating less revenue and have lower AOV than non-loyalty customers, so it's important that this program is able to incentivize higher spending or encourage more repeat purchasing behavior.
+* **Evaluate Loyalty Program ROI and conduct customer interviews to evaluate what value, if any, we're offering to customers through this program**.
+Loyalty customers are generating less revenue and have lower AOV than non-loyalty customers, so it's important that this program is able to incentivize higher spending or encourage more repeat purchasing behavior in order to provide value for our business.

 * **Consider reallocating resources from the Loyalty Program to focus on APAC expansion initiatives**, targeting customer acquisition in a market where customers already demonstrate 7% higher spending patterns.